SRombauts/SimplexNoise/README.md

 - fork the repository, make some small changes and submit them with pull-request

 ### Contact
-You can also email me directly, I will answer any questions and requests.
+You can also email me directly.

 ## See Also
 [SRombauts GitHub website](http://srombauts.github.com)